Generalized Schr\"odinger Bridge Matching: Preliminaries: Matching Diffusion Models given Prob. Paths

 As mentioned in Sec.~\ref{sec:1}, the goal of matching algorithms is to learn a SDE parametrized with $u_t^\theta$ such that its FPE \eq{2} matches some prescribed marginal $p_t$ for all $t\in[0,1]$.
 In this section, we review two classes of matching algorithms that will play crucial roles in the development of our GSBM.

 \textbf{Entropic Action Matching (implicit).$\quad$} This is a recently proposed matching method \citep{neklyudov2023action} that learns the unique gradient field governing an FPE prescribed by $p_t$.
-Specifically, let $s_t^\theta(X_t): \sR^d \times [0,1] \rightarrow \sR$ be a parametrized function, then the unique gradient field $\nabla s_t^\theta(X_t)$ that matches $p_t$ can be obtained by minimizing
+Specifically, let $s_t^\theta(X_t): \sR^d \times [0,1] \rightarrow \sR$ be a parametrized function, then the unique gradient field $\nabla s_t^\theta(X_t)$ ---by which the probability density of the pushforward from $\mu$ at time $0$ to $t$ \text{matches} $p_t$---minimizes

 \citet{neklyudov2023action} showed that $\Limp(\theta)$ \emph{implicitly matches} a unique gradient field $\nabla s_t^\star$ with least kinetic energy, \ie it is equivalent to minimizing $\int_0^1 \E_{p_t}\br{\frac{1}{2}\norm{\nabla s_t^\theta - \nabla s_t^\star}^2} \dt$, where